Three Essentials of Effective Writing

 This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please do your own research before making any online purchase.

 What is good writing?
-Elements of Style, hailed by many as one of the most important books on writing ever published, tries to answer this question.
+The Elements of Style, hailed by many as one of the most important books on writing ever published, tries to answer this question.
 But does it succeed?
 I believe that the answer will vary depending on your stand in the most heated debate among wordsmiths – whether brevity and succinctness are the true hallmarks of linguistic excellence.
 In rereading the preface to Strunk’s timeless volume, I found three rules in support of the argument that “easy reading is damn hard writing,” and this is what I’d like to share with you today, with a caveat.
 So here are the three essentials of effective writing you need to know, remember, and follow in your creative journey.

 The three essentials of effective writing in the English language are: purity, perspicuity, and precision.